zhiyongliu/incubator-drill/testing/README.md

 }
 </code></pre>

+"submit-type" specifies the submit type.
+Valid values are: jdbc, submit_plan, sqlline.
+Optional; if not present, jdbc is used.

+"query-type" specifies the query type.
+Valid values are: sql, physical, logical.
+Optional; if not present, sql is used.

 "categories" is a list of tags that a test may belong to.

-"query-file" specifies where the .q file is, relative to the resources directory.
-An absolute path can also be specified, starting with '/'.
+"query-file" specifies the query file extension; e.g., .*.q.

 "schema" indicates which storage engine to use.
 Valid values can be "cp", "dfs", and other supported engines by drill.

 "output-format" tells the test framework what format the actual result should take, such as "table", "tsv", and "csv".

-"expected-file": specifies where the .e file is, relative to the resources directory.
-An absolute path can also be specified, starting with '/'.
+"expected-file": specifies the expected file extension; e.g., .*.e.

 "verification-type" picks which verification method(s) to use.
 For small result sets, in-memory will be used for record-by-record verification.
 For large data, we will implement a map-reduce method for verification.
 If the list is left empty, no verifications will be performed for the test.